mapbox/mr-ui/README.md

 Pronounced `'mis-tər yü-'ī`. **M**apbox **R**eact **UI** components.

 UI components for Mapbox projects.
+See docs at https://mapbox.github.io/mr-ui/.

 **This project is for internal Mapbox usage.** The code is open source and we appreciate bug reports; but we will only consider feature requests and pull requests from Mapbox developers.